 Sara Russell graduated Summa Cum Laude from high school and college.
 Where else could you find that information other than a website bio?
 As an actress, she performed with Chicago theater companies including Timeline Theatre, The House Theatre of Chicago, and Babes with Blades.
 She was part of the Non-Equity Jeff Award winning ensembles of Angus, Thongs, and Full-Frontal Snogging at The Griffin Theatre and The Sparrow with the House.
-She performed as Helen Keller in The Miracle Worker with Texas Shakespeare Festival.
+Sara performed as Helen Keller in The Miracle Worker with Texas Shakespeare Festival.
 She toured with the show to Beijing, China as part of the American Drama Festival at Peking University.
 Sara built a network marketing business while caring for her young son and promoted to the level of Regional Vice President.
 She is passionate about helping others design a life of intention and runs a Facebook group called 'Whole Living with the Sarakeet' where she curates discussion on self-care topics that feed the mind, body and spirit.
-John and Sara have been married for 15 years and have traveled to 14 National Parks.
+John and Sara have been married for 16 years and have traveled to 12 National Parks.
 They hope one day to see all 61.
 After nearly 16 years in Chicago, they recently returned to her childhood hometown in Florida where they get lots of time watching birds and looking at the trees.
 She sometimes misses the big shoulders of Chicago, but is settling into the endless Summer style of life and appreciating all the new-found family time.